Lalisa (single album): Critical reception

 Lalisa received mixed reviews from music critics, who praised Lisa's performance and charisma but criticized the songs' lyrics and production.
 Rhian Daly writing for NME called the album "disappointingly flat" pointing out the poor quality in song production.
 She described the single "Lalisa" as "an awkward song" and felt that B-side track "Money" was even more disappointing.
 Allison S. Park of The Harvard Crimson stated that Lisa's "formidable rapping skills shine through" but also criticized the "absence of a cohesive lyrical narrative" in the lead single.

 Chase McMullen writing for Beats Per Minute felt that Lisa's confident performance took center stage and praised her ability to transition smoothly between parts in the song "as to make each component feel perfectly natural".
 Jenna Guillaume writing for MTV praised Lisa's rapping, singing, and dancing skills.
 Writing for Pinkvilla, Anwaya Mane praised Lisa's "bold and confident rap" and her "inimitable and awe-inspiring high-energy performances" as well.
 She described "Money" as "a smooth, flowy and conversational kind of rap" which showcased Lisa's different side.

 Awards and nominations

 Commercial performance

-Lalisa surpassed 700,000 pre-orders within four days, setting a new record for the highest number of pre-orders for a single album among K-pop female solo artists.
+Lalisa surpassed 700,000 pre-orders within four days, breaking the record held by bandmate Rosé's R for the highest number of pre-orders for a single album among K-pop female solo artists.
 As of September 10, the single album had surpassed 800,000 pre-orders.
 According to Korea's Hanteo Chart, the single album sold 330,129 copies on the first day and 736,221 copies on the first week of release, setting the record for the highest first-week sales among all female artists and making Lisa the first female soloist to achieve 500,000 copies in first-week sales.
 The physical edition went on to debut at number one on the Gaon Album Chart, while the kit debuted at number four.
+The album also debuted at number three on the monthly Gaon Album Chart, selling 693,079 copies as well as 60,000 copies of the kit version in the month of September.
 In November 2021, Lalisa was certified double platinum by the Korea Music Content Association (KMCA) for selling over 500,000 copies.
+The album ranked at number 20 on the year-end Gaon Album Chart with 708,475 copies sold in 2021.
+In August 2023, it was certified triple platinum for selling over 750,000 copies.